 But first: Why fast website loading times are absolutely crucial

 Web speed can have a huge effect on site engagement and performance.
 Here are some key website loading time statistics that are important to know:

-- A website loading speed on mobile of 10 seconds increases the bounce rate by 123% when compared to a one-second loading speed (according to a Google Industry Mobile Speed report).
+- A page load time on mobile of 10 seconds increases the bounce rate by 123% when compared to a one-second loading speed (according to a Google Industry Mobile Speed report).

 - Google Consumer Insights also found that 53% of mobile site visitors will leave a page if it takes more than three seconds to load.

 - Website conversion rates drop by 4.42% with each second of load time that goes by, between zero and five seconds, according to an experiment by tech agency Portant.